LeonardoTononi/My-WebSite/content/blog/2/index.md

 Hi, this is Leonardo.

 I'm a simple human that tries to improve day by day, step by step.
-If it’s your first time here you can read who I am in this blog post “Who am I”, otherwise skip this part.
+If it’s your first time here you can read who I am in this blog post <mark>[“Who am I”](https://www.leonardotononi.com/blog/nice-to-meet-you)</mark>, <strong>otherwise skip this part.</strong>

 ### What is this post about?